-Extinction is the phenomena of no light from a star reaching Earth because of Absorption or scattering, e.g., by Cosmic Dust (Dust Extinction).
-Objects bright enough to show through the dust are likely to experience Reddening.
-Atmospheric Extinction refers to absorption and scattering affecting observation that's specifically due to the Earth's Atmosphere.
-Wavelength bands less effected by atmospheric extinction are known as Atmospheric Windows.
+Extinction is the phenomena of no light from a star reaching Earth because of absorption or scattering, such as by dust (dust extinction).
+Objects bright enough to show through the dust are likely to experience reddening.
+Extinction due to dust and/or gas clouds in the interstellar medium (ISM) is called interstellar extinction.

 Atmospheric extinction refers to absorption and scattering affecting observation that's specifically due to the Earth's atmosphere.
 Wavelength bands less effected by atmospheric extinction are known as atmospheric windows.